KennyZhou2022/KennyZhou2022.github.io/_projects/08-Gas-Phase-Air-Cleaning.md

 ---
-title: "Structure Optimization of Fan Filter Unit (FFU)"
+title: "Development of Product Inspection System for Gas-Phase Air Cleaning Device"
 collection: projects
-type: "4/2018 – 3/2019"
+type: "9/2020 – 3/2021"
-permalink: /research/05-FFU
+permalink: /research/08-Gas-Phase-Air-Cleaning
 venue: "Advisor: Prof. Ke Zhong"
-role: "Participant"
+role: "Leader"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.